 If you want to get in touch with your reader base on a regular basis, I recommend the WordPress plugin "Newsletter".
 You can manage an email list in accordance with GDPR and create and send newsletters directly in the WordPress backend.

-If you want more useful functions, you can simply pay for some add-ons.
-In principle, however, "Newsletter" can be used free of charge.
+If you want more useful features, you can easily pay for some add-ons.
+Basically, however, "Newsletter" can be used free of charge.
 By the way, your emails should be well prepared and offer added value.
-Otherwise, you'll hardly achieve opening rates of more than 10 percent.
-Good providers sometimes achieve rates of over 50 percent.
+Otherwise you will hardly get opening rates above 10 percent.
+Good providers sometimes achieve rates above 50 percent.

 You've probably already come across push notifications?
 You visit a website and are asked whether the provider may inform you of news.
 This is how the plugin OneSignal works.
 If you stay under 30,000 notifications per month, you can use the WordPress plugin for free.
 If you want more notifications or more functions, you will of course have to pay a little more.